commfish/BSAI_crab_assessments/SMBKC/smbkc_18a/projections/README.md

 option  |	Description
 --------|	--------------
 aa    	| 	Groundfish bycatch max that it's every been - see Table 6 2018 SAFE document - 2007
-bb		|
+bb	  	|	  other levels of bycatch???

+-conclusions: increased bycatch to 2007 levels reduces the time to rebuilding over 10 years for both proj 1 and 5, the magnitude is greater for 5.